 Turmeric is a spice that has been long recognized for its medicinal properties.
 Learn how to best use turmeric in your kitchen to increase it’s healing properties.

-Turmeric, the bright yellow spice that you have probably seen all over the interweb lately, is a powerful anti-inflammatory that has been used for centuries in the Chinese and Indian systems of medicine.
+Turmeric, the bright yellow spice most well known for its use in curries, is a powerful anti-inflammatory that has been used for centuries in eastern medicine.

 Curcumin is the main active ingredient in turmeric and quite frankly the main reason you want to include turmeric into your diet.

 - Anti-inflammatory – curcumin has been shown to be as effective as many anti-inflammatory drugs, without the nasty side effects of pharmaceuticals.
 Reducing inflammation in the body is key to aid in disease prevention and improve overall health.

 - Anti-oxidant – curcumin’s antioxidant properties destroy free radicals in the body that damage blood cells.

 - Anti-microbial – curcumin contains anti-microbial properties that help to fight off unwelcome pathogens.